lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 (Yes -- I deliberately formatted them as poems.)

-In addition to help you stay focused on the control flow you are implementing and not get stuck in details, cheating has the automatic side-effect of breaking down your code into smaller chunks.
+In addition to help you stay focused on the control flow you are implementing and not get stuck in details, passing_the_buck has the automatic side-effect of breaking down your code into smaller chunks.
 It also isolates trickier code inside single functions.
 For example, the logic for reading user input is now nicely encapsulated inside the